apurvanand-2002/Bankist/README.md

 Please use the above usernames and pins for login.
 One can take loan, transfer money and close his/ her account in this app.

-Assumption: The only assumption used in this app is that on currency transfer from 1 person to another, even though currency changes but the changes i 1:1 i.e 100Rs transfer is equivalent to 100 USD transfer == 100 Yen transfer == 100 Euros Transfer.
+Assumption: The only assumption used in this app is that on currency transfer from 1 person to another, even though currency changes but the change is 1:1 i.e 100Rs transfer is equivalent to 100 USD transfer == 100 Yen transfer == 100 Euros Transfer.